pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

 -----

-   .. method:: Page.getTextBlocks(images=False)
+   .. method:: Page.getTextBlocks(flags=None)

       Extract all blocks of the page's :ref:`TextPage` as a Python list.
-Provides basic positioning information but at a much higher speed than :meth:`TextPage.extractDICT`.
+Provides basic positioning information but at a much higher speed than :meth:`Page.getText` -- "dict" or "rawdict" output.
 The block sequence is as specified in the document.
 All lines of a block are concatenated into one string, separated by ``\n``.

-      :arg bool images: also extract image blocks.
-Default is false.
-This serves as a means to get complete page layout information.
-Only image metadata, **not the binary image data** itself is extracted, see below (use the resp. :meth:`Page.getText` versions for accessing full information detail).
+      :arg int flags: .. versionadded:: 1.16.2 indicator bits to control whether to include images or how text should be handled with respect to (white) spaces and ligatures.
+See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.

+         .. versionchanged:: 1.16.2 Parameter ``images`` has been removed in favor of this parameter.

       :rtype: *list*
       :returns: a list whose items have the following entries.